 Ordering live stakes and cuttings

-We custom collect live stakes and other cuttings for each order and require at least seven days advance notice to harvest the material.
+We custom collect live stakes and other cuttings for each order and require at least two weeks advance notice to harvest the material.
 The minimum live stake order quantity is 50 stakes.
-Large orders may require more advance notice and small orders may be done more quickly.
+Large orders may require more lead time and small orders may be done more quickly.

 Materials are priced by the foot, diameter, and species, so please provide complete specifications when placing your order or bid request.
 We would be happy to make recommendations on material specifications to match the needs of your project.
-We typically provide live stakes with a standard range of ½ – 1½ inches diameter.
-Larger material or material that meets tighter specifications is available, and will result in an increase in price.
+Our standard live stakes have ½ - 1½ inches diameter.
+Larger material or material that meets tighter specifications is available for a higher price.
 Please be sure that the order confirmation you receive reflects any material specifications.
 For all confirmed orders, the customer agrees to pay for any and all material harvested.
 For all changed or cancelled orders, payment is due in full for any and all material already cut.
 Review Terms for live stakes and cuttings before placing an order.

 Our cuttings sites are mostly in Thurston County, but we can provide material from other regions in western Washington on request.
 The following species are commonly used in western Washington.
 Availability varies over time.